Presented at 9:15am in Westminster IV on Wednesday, November 14, 2018.#17761

 Many progressive educational publishers are committed to deliver born accessible EPUB 3 and HTML publications to students in universities.
 Mathematics and STEM content has been the most difficult type of materials to deliver.
 Now there are techniques that meet the requirements of the mainstream and the disability community using AT.
 In this session we will demonstrate the techniques now being recommended to publishers for their mathematical content.
 We will use screen readers on several platforms.
 We will also show how students with low vision access the mathematical content.
 These techniques have shortcomings and we will lay out the work that still needs to be done.
 Finally, we will show how students, professors and procurement officers can determine in advance of purchase if a publication uses the recommended techniques for accessibility.

 - Mathematics can be made accessible using the technology to be presented.

 - Published digital content should contain these techniques.

 - Higher Ed should purchase STEM that uses these techniques.

-Alternate Format, Assistive Technology, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Other, Uncategorized, Web/Media Access
+Accessible Course Design, Alternate Format, Assistive Technology, Other, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 George Kerscher Ph.D.